mothur/mothur.github.io/_wiki/mothur_v.1.11.0.md

 -   added [split.abund](split.abund) command - split sequence
-    names into abundant and rare categories based on how many sequences they represent in a names file
+    names into abundant and rare categories based on how many sequences they represent in a name file
 -   added [classify.otu](classify.otu) command - get a
     consensus taxonomy for each OTU